gcgarner/IOTstack/docs/index.md

   </label>

 * If you are just getting started with IOTstack, see [Getting Started](Basic_setup/).
+    * If you're running gcgarner/IOTstack see [Migrating to SensorsIot](Updates/gcgarner-migration.md).

 * You're always welcome to ask questions on the [IOTStack Discord](https://discord.gg/ZpKHnks).